K-log/SOS-Project/journal.md

 ### Week 5
   Noah: Rewrote the entire movement system and found some premade assets to test it with.

-  Nauy: Added script for player health bar/ enemy attacking or touching player and player health bar will drop.
+  Nauy: Added script for player health bar/ enemy chasing player

   *Things we have completed:*